 A man in the middle attack is a kind of cyber attack where the attacker secretly relays and possibly alters the communication between two parties who believe they are directly communicating with each other.
-In simple words, a third person tries to break between a connection between two people without them realizing this and is thus able to sniff and retrieve communication between them.
+In simple words, a third person tries to break a connection between two people without them realizing this and is thus able to sniff and retrieve communication between them.

 In fact, public WiFi networks have been the best playground for hackers to perform a man in the middle attack.
 In recent times, there has been a steep increase in the frequency as well as the severity of such kind of attacks.
 In simple words, by listening in and intercepting a mobile device’s traffic, hackers can get access to the data flowing to and from the mobile device and hence can gather sensitive information.

 As mentioned before, the worse part of this is that public awareness about this is very low and hence when such things happen, the final effect is on enterprises and it can be terrible.
 If you are wondering how your business gets affected by this then listen to this.
 If employees are careless about their information or data in public wifi network on their personal devices, you can be sure it’s the same happening on their work devices.
 This becomes scarier if their personal and work device is the same!

 Man in the middle attack is not something new.
 They have been around for a few years now but have been mostly restricted to computers and laptops.
 With mobile growing at a fast pace, there has been a shift in emphasis to hacking mobile devices.
 This is particularly worrying as this gives access to a lot of information like personal identity, location, messages.
 In fact, hackers can also eavesdrop on conversations.

 Mobile apps need to communicate with remote servers in order to function, and most use HTTPS to do so securely.
 Problems arise however when apps fail to use standard authentication methods properly.
 Some, for example, don’t reliably check the certificate that proves a server is what it says it is.
 Others fail to properly verify their server’s hostname.